 MarTech Advisor found that 56% of consumers would reward relevant content by buying from a brand.
 They also found 74% of consumers find themselves frustrated by irrelevant content.
+Irrelevant often means too self-promotional, which is why we recommend following the 80/20 rule when deciding what to post.
 Any way you slice it, the content you write and share has a powerful impact on your business.

 Infographic courtesy of MarTech Advisor

-Companies like OutboundEngine can streamline the content creation process for you.
-By providing services like social advertising and automated posting, OutboundEngine helps take care of all these details.
-You’ll have more time to focus on capturing all your new leads or selling more products.
+If keeping up a regular cadence of interesting posts sounds too time-consuming, OutboundEngine can streamline the content creation process for you.
+We craft the content for you and publish it where it matters, so you’ll have more time to focus on capturing all your new leads or selling more products.

 6. Share and engage

 You can work with social media marketing software like OutboundEngine or you can take the DIY approach.
 If you’re posting your own content, you also need to take time to engage.

 Most people think that replying to comments is all you have to do.
 The truth is, the focus for each social account should be to build a community.
 This community should allow people to engage with both your brand and each other.

 How you go about doing that is your choice, but the first step is creating a space for them to find each other.
 Your audience might be car enthusiasts looking to trade upgrade tips with industry experts, or first-time homebuyers in need of mortgage advice.

 Whoever they are, make sure you put in the time to get to know them as individuals.
 Find new ways you can help them, then create the content they’re looking for.